FalseEngineering/ParD/README.md

 A message is an 8 bit length packet followed by that many 8 bit data packets.
 Each packet is transmitted using the following protocol:
 - A sender may set the value in the data pins while the receiver handshake bit is equal to the sender handshake bit.
-- Once the pakcet is ready, the sender inverts its handshake bit.
+- Once the packet is ready, the sender inverts its handshake bit.
 It may no longer change the data pins.
 - The receiver receives the packet.
 It acknowledges the packet has been received by inverting its handshake bit.
 The sender may change the data pins again.

 ## Standardized Device Protocols